-MOBA allows noncooperative migration, but it requires nonpreemptive scheduling of Java threads.
-Sun JVM can utilize two kinds of libraries as an underlying thread library: OS native threads (e.g., Solaris native threads) and green threads.
-Scheduling in green threads is nonpreemptive, so it always allows noncooperative migration.
-Although scheduling of threads is preemptive, cooperative migration (e.g., goTo(destination)) can be carried out.
+Sun's JVM can utilize two kinds of libraries as an underlying thread library: OS native threads (e.g., Solaris native threads) and green threads.
+Scheduling in green threads is nonpreemptive, so it always allows asynchronous migration.
+Although with preemptive scheduler, MOBA can carry out cooperative migration (e.g., goTo(destination)).